 They are the easiest (and fastest!) way to try a paint color in your home, with no hassle.

 Final Thoughts on Benjamin Moore Pale Oak

 Benjamin Moore Pale Oak is a beautiful paint color, but is has to be used in the right space.

 If you want a paint color that you can just choose without trying it out first, Pale Oak probably isn’t the best choice for you.
-Instead, Pale Oak is a paint color that requires getting a Samplize square or a sample can.
+Instead, Pale Oak is a paint color that requires getting a Samplize sheet or a sample can.

 But, Pale Oak can be a perfect shade for the right space.
 It is light and airy, on-trend, and gorgeous!